amedhat979/Work-Samples/README.md

 Extract from my Bachelor’s thesis.
 This chapter discusses control strategies for VTOL drones.

 ## 4. Report on Modeling of a Flexible Robot Joint.pdf
-Independent project report analyzing the modeling of a flexible robot joint.
+Project report analyzing the modeling of a flexible robot joint.
 Covers system equations, simulation methods, and insights into joint elasticity and dynamics.